Table of Contents

 In cases of generalized epilepsies, a generalized pathology has to be assumed.
 Accordingly, the epileptic externalizations quickly affect the whole brain.

 Idiopathic-generalized forms of epilepsy

-The groups represent the greatest number of epilepsies.
-We distinguish between a series of individual diseases, of which the following are especially relevant for practice.
+The groups represent the greatest number of epilepsy occurrence.
+We distinguish between a series of individual diseases, of which the following are especially relevant for practice:

 |Childhood absence epilepsy (pyknolepsia)||From the 3rd to 8th year of life forward, short absences, up to 100 seizures per day, good prognosis, therapy: Ethosuximide.|

 |Juvenile absence epilepsy||Similar to childhood absence epilepsy, but later onset and worse prognosis (roughly 40 % are not permanently free of seizures); tonic-clonic grand mal seizures at waking up and especially later in the adult age.|

 |Juvenile myoclonic epilepsy ‘Janz syndrome,’ ‘impulsive petit mal’||From the 12th to 20th year of life forward, myoclonic in the morning (especially at ungentle waking up), also bilateral myoclonic of the extremities (things are suddenly and jerkily thrown away), astatic and tonic-clonic seizures.|

 |Grand mal epilepsy||Generalized tonic-clonic seizures with great irregularity.|